-Patients often present nonspecific pelvic or abdominal symptoms, such as bloating, frequent urination, irregular periods or unexpected vaginal bleeding (after menopause), indigestion, fatigue, and pain in the back, abdomen, or pelvis.
-Because symptoms are similar to those of other common illnesses and/or some female reproductive conditions, ovarian cancer can be difficult to diagnose at an early stage.
+Signs of ovarian cancer are often subtle.
+Patients may present symptoms of nonspecific pelvic or abdominal symptoms, such as bloating, frequent urination, irregular periods or unexpected vaginal bleeding (after menopause), indigestion, fatigue, and pain in the back, abdomen, or pelvis.
+Because symptoms are similar to those of other common conditions, ovarian cancer can be difficult to diagnose at an early stage.

-What to Expect if You Were Recently Diagnosed With a Gynecologic Cancer
+What to Expect if You Were Diagnosed with a Gynecologic Cancer

 Ovarian cancer is among the female cancers treated by a gynecologic oncologist.
 This type of doctor focuses exclusively on treating cancers found in women's reproductive systems.
 Dr. Robert Squatrito, a Virginia Oncology Associates gynecologic oncologist, explains what you might expect after a diagnosis.